ahdis/ch-ems/input/pagecontent/api.md

 This parameter, of type token, specifies an identifier for this DocumentReference and/or the contained document.
 The search results represent the results of a search on DocumentReference.identifier.

 **elm-status**:
 This [parameter](SearchParameter-SearchParameter-ch-elm-status.html), of type token, specifies the status of the processing of the report at the FOPH.
 It can be either in-progress, failed or completed, see [ValueSet](ValueSet-ch-elm-status.html).
+Only one status per query is supported, you cannot query for multiple (e.g. failed, complete).

 ###### Managing Returned Resources